-What began as an idea has transformed into a movement!
-From Philadelphia to Portland and in 40 countries around the globe, authentic professional learning is energizing educators!
+What began as an idea transformed into a movement!
+From Philadelphia to Portland, and in 41countries around the globe, participant-driven professional learning is energizing + empowering educators!

 - At BarCamp, they collaborated with others to create discussion sessions based on the interests of the people in the room.
 There was no presenter; no boring slideshow.
 The entire day was personalized and learner driven with those in the room sharing their experience and expertise.

-- At the end of the day, the teachers decided this model was too good to contain.
-They exchanged contact information, and within the next few months they used the "unconference" model of BarCamp to accommodate educators.
+- At the end of the day, the teachers decided this model was too good to contain!
+They exchanged contact information, and within the next few months they used the "unconference" model of BarCamp to target educators.